Section 3

 676.6 KM to Santiago

-Continue on for another 2km to Puente la Reina—the Bridge of the Queen.
+Continue on for another 2km to Puente la Reina, the Bridge of the Queen.
 A classic Camino town, and a popular place to stop for the night.

 Many of the villages and towns along the next stretch hold traditional bull-running events, called encierros.
 These usually involve young bulls or cows (vaquillas) running through the streets.
 It’s not Pamplona, but they have great local charm.
 In Puente la Reina, the encierros happen every year from July 24th to 30th, during the feast of Santiago.
 They also run again on the last weekend of September.

 Finally, yes, if you’re thinking of The Way, this might look like the bridge where Tom loses his backpack.
 But that scene was filmed off the Camino.
-Still, this bridge is the real deal—stone, medieval, beautiful.
+Still, this bridge is the real deal, stone, medieval, beautiful.

 Cirauqui

-Leave Puente la Reina over its famed bridge and take a left after crossing.
-Follow the waymarks out of town.
-The Camino turns back to dirt track, winding through gentle hills and open fields.
+Take a left after the bridge and follow the waymarks out of town.
+The Camino soon leaves the road behind and turns back to a dirt track, winding through soft hills and open countryside.

 The town’s old Basque name means “nest of vipers,” and the Codex Calixtinus once warned pilgrims to avoid it.
 But today, it’s one of the most charming spots on the route.